simonmichael/hledger/hledger/doc/options.m4.md

 ## Pivoting

 Normally hledger sums amounts, and organizes them in a hierarchy, based on account name.
-The `--pivot TAGNAME` option causes it to sum and organize hierarchy based on some other field instead.
+The `--pivot FIELD` option causes it to sum and organize hierarchy based on the value of some other field instead.

-TAGNAME is the full, case-insensitive name of a [tag](/journal.html#tags) you have defined, or one of the built-in implicit tags (like `code` or `payee`).
+FIELD can be:
+`code`, `description`, `payee`, `note`, or the full name (case insensitive) of any [tag](/journal.html#tags).
-As with account names, when tag values have `multiple:colon-separated:parts` hledger will build hierarchy, displayed in tree-mode reports, summarisable with a depth limit, and so on.
+As with account names, values containing `colon:separated:parts` will be displayed hierarchically in reports.

-`--pivot` is a general option affecting all reports; you can think of hledger transforming the journal before any other processing, replacing every posting's account name with the value of the specified tag on that posting, inheriting it from the transaction or using a blank value if it's not present.
+`--pivot` is a general option affecting all reports; you can think of hledger transforming the journal before any other processing, replacing every posting's account name with the value of the specified field on that posting, inheriting it from the transaction or using a blank value if it's not present.

 An example: